NewsLocal News

 Officials believe the ship's transformers should've been placed in automatic mode, rather than manual before disembarking.

-After scrambling to get power back on, it went back off 65 seconds later setting off more panic.
+After crews scrambled to restore power, it went back off 65 seconds later setting off more panic.

-DOJ investigators partly attributed the second outage to how the DALI was receiving its fuel supply.
+DOJ investigators partly attributed the second outage to the DALI's fuel supply system.

-Court documents suggest crew members used the ship's flushing pump instead of supply and booster fuel pumps.
+Court documents suggest crews used the ship's flushing pump instead of supply and booster fuel pumps.

 "While improper, this was not unusual for the DALI," stated the DOJ.
 "Petitioners chose to use the flushing pump, instead of the proper supply and booster pumps, as a matter of economy and convenience."

-Instead a pneumatic pump kicked in, but it wasn't able to handle the load of fuel pressure required on a large ship like the DALI.
+Instead a pneumatic pump kicked in, but wasn't able to handle the load of fuel pressure needed on a large ship like the DALI.

-Due to lack of fuel ship computers took the auxiliary engines offline causing the circuit breakers to open, killing the switchboard, leaving the DALI powerless.
+Due to lack of fuel, the ship computers took the auxiliary engines offline causing the circuit breakers to open, which killed the switchboard, leaving the DALI powerless.

-This time there was no turning back, it was too late to correct course before striking the bridge.
+This time it was too late to correct course before striking the bridge.

 "The DALI also failed to release the port anchor in a timely manner to help swing the ship away from the Francis Scott Key Bridge," the DOJ concluded.
 "This was caused by an unseaworthy condition in the vessel, lack of adequate training for the crew, and/or lack of proper procedures to ensure that the anchors were prepared for immediate release in the event of a loss of control."